 Every Person’s Foundational Experiences Are Unique

 What we bring in with our senses isn’t just plunked as-is into our neural circuits.
 It goes through layers of interpretation.
+What exactly is your perception?
 Studies find that men who see a photo of a woman in a red frame generally judge her to be more attractive than the same photo in a different frame.
 The men don’t even realize this alteration is happening – it’s all subconscious.
 Much of how we perceive life is based on past experiences, subconscious tendencies, and evolutionary traits.
 We generally are wholly unaware that these biases and slants are occurring.